lm3nitro/Projects/Proxy/PolarProxy/Part 1-PolarProxy Install.md

-# $${\color{purple}PolarProxy}$$
+#PolarProxy

 ![Screenshot 2024-04-27 at 10 42 13 PM](https://github.com/lm3nitro/Projects/assets/55665256/4ad37b63-2784-4fea-99bd-b3c9bf577b82)

-PolarProxy is a tool that captures and replays network traffic for analysis and testing.
-It can monitor different types of network communication like web browsing, email, and file transfers, and more.
-It's customizable, works with many protocols, and integrates well with other tools, making it a valuable resource for network analysis and testing.
+PolarProxy is a transparent TLS proxy developed by Netresec, primarily used for inspecting and analyzing encrypted network traffic (HTTPS traffic, TLS, and SSL connections).
+Its main purpose is to decrypt TLS/SSL traffic and make it available for analysis without altering the traffic or requiring access to the private keys from the servers involved in the encrypted communication.
+Below are some of the key features:

++ Decryption of TLS/SSL Traffic
++ PCAP Logging
++ Supports Different TLS Versions
++ Transparent Proxy

+### Scope:

+This is a 2 part project.
+This is part one and will cover the installation and configuraiton of PolarProxy on a VM running Ubuntu.
+The goal is to create a controlled environment in a lab setting where PolarProxy is used to intercept, decrypt, and analyze TLS/SSL traffic.
+The key focus is to understand how encrypted traffic can be inspected while maintaining the integrity of communication.

+### Tools and Technology:

+Ubuntu, Wireshark and PolarProxy

-### Installing PolarProxy
+## Installing PolarProxy

-1. Create a system user for the PolarProxy daemon:
+To get started, I created a system user for the PolarProxy daemon:

 ```
 sudo adduser --system --shell /bin/bash proxyuser
 ```

-2. Create log directory for proxyuser:
+I then created a log directory for the proxyuser:

 ```
 sudo mkdir /var/log/PolarProxy
 sudo chown proxyuser:root /var/log/PolarProxy/
 sudo chmod 0775 /var/log/PolarProxy/
 ```

-3. Download and install PolarProxy
+Mext, I downloaded and installed PolarProxy:

 ```
 sudo su - proxyuser
 mkdir ~/PolarProxy